Eugenio Kincaid: Mission to Amarapura

 The king Mindon Min invited Rev. Kincaid to the royal residence in Amarapura.
 After two visits to the court, where he was cordially received, the king persuaded him to visit the United States as an envoy from Burma.
 The king wanted to establish a friendly relation between the two governments.
 Rev. Kincaid accepted the proposal because Barbara Kincaid needed a change of climate for her feeble health and also there were some misunderstandings between the Baptist Board of Missions and a number of the missionaries in the field, with regard to policies and field of labor, etc., to be resolved.

-In 1857, Eugenio Kincaid carried the royal letter, enclosed in an ivory box lined with crimson velvet, and proceeded to Washington, DC to present it to President James Buchanan.
-In response, the president prepared a respectful and appropriate reply and entrusted to Eugenio Kincaid with a large number of valuable national publications as gifts.
+In 1857, Kincaid carried the royal letter, enclosed in an ivory box lined with crimson velvet, and proceeded to Washington, DC to present it to President James Buchanan.
+In response, the president prepared a respectful and appropriate reply and entrusted Kincaid with a large number of valuable national publications as gifts.
 In 1857, Rev. Kincaid left his family in America and returned to Burma by way of England, the Mediterranean and overland route from Alexandria to Suez and oversea through Gulf of Suez to Ceylon, Calcutta and Burma.
 After finishing mission business in Prome, Rev. Kincaid proceeded to the royal city.
 The king extended to the missionaries freedom to preach.
 The king also ordered his ministers to build a house for Rev Kincaid within the palace ground in the new capital Mandalay but Rev. Kincaid declined and went back to Prome.

+From 1857 to 1865, Kincaid served at Prome, primarily among the Karen and Shan peoples.